cosmos/ibc/spec/ics-025-handler-interface/README.md

 ### Channel lifecycle management

-By default, channels are owned by the creating port, meaning only the module bound to that port MAY inspect, close, or send on the channel.
-A module MAY create any number of channels utilising the same port.
+By default, channels are owned by the creating port, meaning only the module bound to that port is allowed to inspect, close, or send on the channel.
+A module can create any number of channels utilising the same port.

 The handler interface exposes `chanOpenInit`, `chanOpenTry`, `chanOpenAck`, `chanOpenConfirm`, `chanCloseInit`, `chanCloseConfirm`, and `queryChannel`, as defined in [ICS 4](../ics-004-channel-and-packet-semantics).